Maryland school shooter used father's gun

 Rollins' alleged target, 16-year-old Jaelynn Willey, remains in critical condition at a local hospital.
 But a 14-year-old boy who happened to be in a hallway when Rollins opened fire was released after being treated for a gunshot wound to the leg.

-It was not clear how the teenager, who lived in Lexington Park, Maryland, got hold of his father's gun or what kind of weapon it is.
+It was not clear how the teenager, who lived in Lexington Park, Maryland, got hold of his father's weapon or what make or caliber it is.

 The Maryland shooting happened as a national debate is underway on how best to protect students from gun-toting attackers.
 It was rekindled by the Valentine’s Day massacre of 17 students and staffers at Marjory Stoneman Douglas High School in Parkland, Florida.